JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “My first question, Betteredge, is this.
 Was I drunk on the night of Rachel’s Birthday?”

-“YOU drunk!” exclaimed the old man.
+“_You_ drunk!” exclaimed the old man.
 “Why it’s the great defect of your character, Mr. Franklin that you only drink with your dinner, and never touch a drop of liquor afterwards!”